space-radiobiology-GSI/space-radiobiology-GSI/README.md

 We are studying the effects of space born radiation on the microbiome and gastrointestinal tract itself.
-By doing so, we hope that by better understanding the changes and effects caused by radiation, we can develop effective countermeasures for the future space explorers. 🚀
+By doing so, we hope to better understand the changes and effects caused by radiation, so we can develop effective countermeasures for the future space explorers. 🚀

 Although a bit empty at the moment, in our future repositories, you will hopefully find data analysis scripts connected to our research and to all things radiation related. ☢ 🙂